f4exb/sdrangel/plugins/samplesink/bladerfoutput/readme.md

 This is the BladeRF device DAC sample rate in S/s.

 Use the wheels to adjust the sample rate.
-Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
+Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arroews.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

 <h3>7: Tx filter bandwidth</h3>